Quick Start Guide

 So… to use it as a Vectrex multicart. anything can be copied onto the volume and started via the file browser (except for the /System folder which is hidden).
 To do this you navigate either to a game on the main page or to a file copied onto the volume using the joystick and button 4: to enter a directory.
 And also 4: to start.
 The loading mechanism then will try to figure out what type of data is being loaded -there are multiple Vectrex cart. hw. variants – and pretend to be them, if something somewhat reasonable is found (there are specific header bytes w/o also a stock Vectrex won’t start a given cart.) the cart. hardware is created virtually and the Vectrex then starts this cart. data.
 During this Vectrex mode the reset button is tracked and upon pressing it the menu becomes active again.

 Running native applications is in principle the same – they can be started via the file browser and exit via reset button.
 However, the emulators need to load additional romset data which is loaded from /Systems/Data/ and not provided.
 The emulators always try to load a .zip file first, testing for specific size/checksums first and if unsuccessful try to load everything needed uncompressed from a subfolder.
-All filenames, sizes and checksums needed by every emulator is documented in a ‘md5_info.txt’ file which is part of a firmware zip.
+All filenames, sizes and checksums needed by every emulator are documented in the ‘md5_info.txt’ file which is part of a firmware zip.

 As an example Asteroids (rev4) expects a zip of 7264 bytes with an md5 checksum of 16BDD4303CF3C49236766BC4D140720C and if not valid/present loads the data – four romdumps of 2048 bytes each- from the subfolder /System/Data/ASTEROID/ (md5 file name file size) :